RHIT-CSSE/csse220/Docs/environment_setup.md

 # Setting Up Software Development Environment

-## Install Java and Eclipse on your computer - do this just 1 time
+## Install Java and IntelliJ on your computer - do this just 1 time

 Follow the
 instructions here: